waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - West Pool: Scanning SW sector.
 - Hypothesis: Machine Part is 'inside the water'.

 **Lesson:** Checking water tiles for hidden items from land triggers the 'Want to Surf?' prompt, overriding the check.
-Use Itemfinder or check from adjacent water.
+You MUST be surfing to check adjacent water tiles.
+**Itemfinder Limitation:** Itemfinder scans the screen.
+If it's negative in all sectors, the item is likely NOT on the screen, or requires a specific trigger.

 ## Kanto Campaign
 - **Objective:** Obtain Kanto Badges.